 - 1823 Townspeople petitioned for Plymouth Dock to be re-named Devonport. - 1827 The gibbet finally collapsed after more than 35 years.
 Snuff boxes and other items were made from the wood as 'souvenirs'. - 1828 Rector Thomas Williamson died.
-Curate John Hawker had been expected to become the next Rector, having served as Curate for many years, but he was dismissed by the Lord of the Manor who appointed his relative.
-Rev. William J. St. Aubyn [known as the BAD St. Aubyn].
-Hawker then set up Eldad chapel, later to be replaced by St. Peter's Church in Wyndham Square. - 1830 A Guide to Plymouth was published.
+Curate John Hawker had been expected to become the next Rector, having served as Curate for many years, but he was dismissed by the Lord of the Manor who appointed his own relative, Rev. William J. St. Aubyn [who became known as the "BAD St. Aubyn"].
+Reverend Hawker then set up Eldad chapel, later to be replaced by St. Peter's Church in Wyndham Square. - 1830 A Guide to Plymouth was published.
 Stoke Damerel Church was not liked "Few public buildings possess so little pretence to architectural distinction, while the monuments are proof of affection rather than taste". - 1830 Lights spotted in the churchyard at night by local residents Body snatchers were at work and were followed.
-They took corpses from the churchyard to a villa in Mount Pleasant occupied by Mr. Gosling and others They were all caught and transported.
+They took corpses from the churchyard to a villa in Mount Pleasant [located approximately where the traffic lights now stand at the end of Wilton Street, at the junction with Molesworth Road].
+They were all caught and transported.

-- 1831 First Cholera epidemic in Britain.
-The same year gas lighting was installed in Stoke Damerel Church.
+- 1831 First Cholera epidemic in Britain. - 1831 Gas lighting was installed in Stoke Damerel Church.
 [Electric lighting was later installed in 1904] - 1831 Charles Darwin stayed in Devonport from October to December awaiting improvements in the weather before sailing on HMS Beagle to South America.
-Darwin wrote that the waiting was "The most miserable which I ever spent". - 1832 Anatomy Act passed brought about by grave robbers actions around the country [especially churchyards like Stoke Damerel]. - 1832 Cholera epidemic reached Stoke -700 died in the area. - 1834 Dispute over occupation of pews.
+Darwin wrote that the time he spent waiting was "The most miserable which I ever spent". - 1832 Anatomy Act passed brought about by grave robbers' actions around the country [especially churchyards like Stoke Damerel]. - 1832 Cholera epidemic reached Stoke -700 died in the area. - 1834 Dispute over occupation of pews.
 Parishioners fought to see the Bishop.
 Blows and kicks were exchanged in church. - 1834 Sir John St. Aubyn presented his famous mineral collection to the Civil and Military Library of Devonport.